Scheduled MonumentsWalesWat's Dyke at Crispin Lane, Wrexham

 What is Wat's Dyke at Crispin Lane, Wrexham?

-Wat's Dyke is a linear earthwork of Early Medieval date that forms part of an extensive defensive system in the Welsh-English borderland.
+Wat's Dyke is a linear earthwork of Early Medieval date that extends across the borderlands between present-day Wales and England.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE286.

 What period does Wat's Dyke at Crispin Lane, Wrexham date from?

 Wat's Dyke at Crispin Lane, Wrexham dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Wat's Dyke at Crispin Lane, Wrexham?